We may use your information for administration purposes.

 If you participate in an event organised by an external party or make a donation through a processor like JustGiving, then your information may be passed to us by the processor.
 We may use this information for marketing purposes but you have the right to unsubscribe or opt out of future communications.
 Clear information on how to unsubscribe or opt out will be provided within such communications.

-We may use your information to invite you to become involved with us in new ways, raise funds and grow our supporter base.
+We may use your information to invite you to become involved with us in new ways, raise funds, or grow our supporter base.

-We will keep your personal information for no longer than is necessary for the purposes for which it is processed (in accordance with our internal policies/retention policy).
+We will keep your personal information for no longer than is necessary for the purposes for which it is processed (in accordance with our internal policies including our Data Retention Policy).
 If you ask us not to contact you, we will keep some basic information about you on our suppression list in order to avoid sending you unwanted materials in the future.
 If you have told us that you would like to leave Practical Action a gift in your Will, we may keep your donor record for longer than others, unless you tell us not to.

-When might we add information to your record that you may not have given to us directly?
+When might we have your information that you may not have given to us directly?

 We may use your information to enforce and comply with the law